-2 As Red Energy has purchased GreenPower on behalf of Lumo Energy Qld, no LGCs have been surrendered by Lumo Energy
+4 Providers are required to purchase GreenPower for their own consumption.
+Red Energy has purchased GreenPower on behalf of Lumo Energy (QLD) to address this requirement.
+There were no external Lumo Energy QLD GreenPower sales.
+Therefore, no LGCs have been surrendered by Lumo Energy (QLD).